virokannas/ptc2usd/README.md

 Please note that you need to have [Pixar's USD](https://github.com/pixarAnimationStudios/USD) and its python modules in PATH and PYTHONPATH, respectively.

+## Why?

+Since no one asked this, I feel obligated to answer; just because.

+PTC is an old format and mainly used with RenderMan (since it's originally a Pixar in-house format) but I'm sure there's a lot of legacy stuff still out there.
+My hope is that small tools like this will help in the transition to USD.

+Modern tools, pretty much all of them, already can export point objects as USD.

 ## Roadmap:

 * Include attributes (color, size, custom data)